National Technical Specification Notices

 Structural

-The electrification system, including overhead lines and the trackside of the electricity consumption measuring system.
+Energy (ENE): This relates to the electrification system.
+It includes overhead lines and the trackside of the electricity consumption measuring system.

-The infrastructure subsystem.
-For example stations, platforms, tracks, bridges, and tunnels.
+Infrastructure (INF): This relates to the infrastructure subsystem.
+It includes stations, platforms, tracks, bridges, and tunnels.

-Freight wagon requirements such as compatibility with trackside equipment, running gear, coupling and braking.
+Rolling Stock - Freight Wagons (WAG): This relates to freight wagon requirements.
+It includes compatibility with trackside equipment, running gear, coupling, and braking.

 Functional

-Applications for passenger services, including systems which provide passengers with information before and during the journey, and reservation and payment systems.
+Telematics Applications for Passenger Services (TAP): This relates to applications for passenger services.
+It includes systems that give passengers information before and during the journey, as well as reservation and payment systems.

-Applications for freight services, including allocation systems, payment and invoicing systems, and management of connections with other modes of transport.
+Telematics Applications for Freight (TAF): This relates to applications for freight services.
+It includes allocation systems, payment and invoicing systems, and management of connections with other modes of transport.

 Transverse (more than one subsystem)